 It's important to “pay yourself first” to make sure the money is set aside for unexpected expenses.
 Living expenses of three to six months are the ideal safety net.
 Once you've filled up your emergency fund, don't stop.
 Continue channeling 20% per month toward other financial goals, such as a retirement fund or a down payment on a home.

 Setting aside money now for retirement not only allows you to grow in the long term, but you can also lower your current income taxes if the funds are placed in a tax-advantaged plan.
 Take the time to learn the difference between a 401 (k) Roth and a traditional 401 (k) if your company offers both.
 An ideal budget includes saving a portion of your paycheck every month for retirement, usually around 10% to 20%.
 While being fiscally responsible is important and thinking about your future is crucial, the general rule of saving a certain amount in each period for retirement may not always be the best option, especially for young people just starting out in the real world.

 On the one hand, many young adults and students must think about paying for the biggest expenses of their lives, such as a new car, a house, or post-secondary education.
 Potentially removing 10% to 20% of available funds would be a definite setback to making such purchases.
 Also, saving for retirement doesn't make much sense if you have credit cards or interest-bearing loans to pay.
 The 19% interest rate on your Visa card would likely negate the profits you make from your balanced mutual fund retirement portfolio five times more.

 At the other end of the age spectrum, investors nearing retirement and retirement are encouraged to cut back on safer investments, even though they may perform less than inflation to preserve capital.
 It's important to take fewer risks as the number of years you have to make money and recover from a bad financial situation decreases, but at 60 or 65, you could have 20, 30, or even more years ahead of you.
 Some Growth Investments Might Still Make Sense for You.
 You can open an Excel or Google Docs spreadsheet to help you create a budget and track your progress.

 Managing money has never been easier thanks to smartphone personal budgeting apps that put daily finances in the palm of your hand.
 Your insurance needs will vary throughout life and may depend on family needs and personal wealth.
 When it comes to investing, most people look to the stock market for their retirement plan.
-While a 401,000 or IRA is a great place for your retirement to grow, you have more options to diversify and create wealth.
+While a 401k or IRA is a great place for your retirement to grow, you have more options to diversify and create wealth.